Austrian Nazism: Origins

-Franko Stein, from the town of Eger (now Cheb, Czech Republic) and an apprentice bookbinder Ludwig Vogel, from the town of Brüx (now Most, Czech Republic), organised the Deutschnationaler Arbeiterbund (German National Workers' League) in 1893.
+Franko Stein from Eger (now Cheb, Czech Republic) and an apprentice bookbinder Ludwig Vogel from Brüx (now Most, Czech Republic), organised the Deutschnationaler Arbeiterbund (German National Workers' League) in 1893.
 It was a collection of labourers, apprentices, and trade unionists from the railroads, mines, and textile industries, who upheld nationalism as a result of their conflicts with the non-German-speaking portions of the workforce, especially in the railway systems.
 In 1899, Stein was able to convene a workers' congress in Eger and promulgated a 25-point program.

 Another convention was called in April 1902, under the title of "German-Political Workers' Association for Austria" (Deutschpolitischer Arbeiterverein für Österreich), in Saaz.
 In Aussig, on 15 November 1903, they reorganized under the name of the "German Workers' Party in Austria" (Deutsche Arbeiterpartei in Österreich).
 At further party congresses, Hans Knirsch proposed to call themselves the "Nationalsozialistische" (National-Socialist) or "Deutsch-Soziale" (German-social) Workers' Party.
 The Bohemian groups blocked the proposal, who did not want to copy the name of the Czech National Social Party.
 An early member of this group is Ferdinand Burschowsky, a printer from Hohenstadt (Moravia), who was active in writing and publishing.